ArthurHovanesian/hangman/README.md

 14. Idea: go full out with neon theme and change text to look like neon sign text, soften edges, and replace hexagon with word 'password' in neon colors that one by one dim upon a wrong guess

 15. BUG: second round keys still glow green even if they should be red

+16. How to pass props through recat router <Link> tag?
+  -First attempt fix: pass as url params and then use window.location.pathname.
+Probably not the best option but ok for now?